 ¹ Elvis Mitchell: "Probably the most breathtakingly gorgeous film of the year [In the Mood for Love], dizzy with a nose-against-the-glass romantic spirit that has been missing from the cinema forever." – New York Times

-I saw In the Mood for Love in a introductory film studies class during first year of university.
-I fell in love with its beauty, romantic 1960s Hong Kong setting, and breathtaking cinematography.
-Tony Leung and Maggie Cheung play neighbours whose spouses are having an affair with each other in a subtle yet heartbreaking love story.
+I saw In the Mood for Love in an introductory film class in my first-year of university and immediately fell in love with its beauty, romantic 1960s Hong Kong setting, and breathtaking cinematography.
+Tony Leung and Maggie Cheung magnificently play neighbours whose spouses are having an affair with each other in a subtle yet heartbreaking love story.
 Wong Kar-Wai's visual storytelling, flourishing musical queues, and unconventional narrative are a wonder of thematically rich art and design.

 You can read all my film reviews here.